marcoGarranzo206/pyBRIM/README.md

 After creation you can run the fit_transform method(c) to find c communities.
 If you dont know the number of communities, you can use the BRIM_bisec method, which you can also pass it a maximum number of communities to search for.
 The algorithm relies on random initializations, meaning that different runs may (most probably) contain different communities.
 To solve this issue there is the meta module.

-Both methods return the R matrix transposed (R_t), the S matrix (S) and Qmax score (Q_max) as described in the BRIM paper (brief description in descritption).
-To get a dictionary of node to community assingments use the translate_communities method by passing it R_t and S matrices
+Both methods return a dictionary of node to community assingments and the Q value.

 ## meta
 meta module revolves around the metaCluster object.
 You pass it an array of cluster runs.
 Each row corresponds to a cluster run, each column a node. (i,j) element s the community of node j in cluster run i.
 A co-occurrence matrix is built.